-Here at Storyboard That, we believe every student should have the right to a quality education, free of intimidation.
-We have found that by using storyboards to create role-playing scenarios, students can better see the effects and characteristics of bullying.
+Here at Storyboard That, we have found that by using storyboards to create role-playing scenarios, students can better see the effects and characteristics of bullying.
 Through interactive lessons, you can help change student mindsets from “bullying is a problem” to “bullying is a problem, and I can do something about it”.

 Four actions students can take to stop bullying today.

 I haven't been feeling safe around here anymore..

 Why not?
 What's wrong?
 Tell me, I am here to listen.